luismiguelcasadodiaz/CPP_00/README.md

 	U const & _rhs ;
 	} ;
 ```
-we slightly change the template syntax for the specialization partial.
-IN this case is is a Int specializatin.
+We slightly modify the template syntax for the partial specialization.
+In this case, it is an Int specialization.
 ```c++
 template<typename U>
 class Pair<int, U> {